Clarion Housing Group (previously Affinity Sutton)

 In response to financial pressures facing the whole social housing sector ASG has to find ways to extract greater value from everything it does.

 They decided to invest in Enterprise Resource Planning (ERP) technology as a platform for growth.

-We acted as architects for the ROI approach and provided a foundation of Business Intelligence and analytics that helped the business to agree to deliver a substantial level of return on the investment in the programme.
+Develin acted as architects for the ROI approach and provided a foundation of Business Intelligence and data analytics that helped the business to agree to deliver a substantial level of return on the investment in the programme.

-We developed a pioneering approach to predicting which tenants, out of a total of over 40,000, within the coming weeks and months, are at greatest risk of homelessness.
+Develin developed a machine learning approach to predicting which tenants, out of a total of over 40,000, within the coming weeks and months, are at greatest risk of homelessness.